vplesko/OrbLang/docs/pages/type_system_extended_arrays.md

 };
 ```

 Arrays are value types.
 In some languages, passing an array to a function is really passing a pointer to its elements.
-In Orb, however, all of the elements are passed and modifying the argument does not modify the starting array.
+In Orb, however, all of the elements are copied and modifying the argument does not modify the original array.

-This also means that array symbols can be assigned new values.
+Arrays can be assigned new array values.

 ```
 fnc main () () {